uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-The ‘0’ (zero) value should only be used in cases where the customs officer identifies that two or more goods items are packaged together but this was not declared correctly at first instance.
+The ‘0’ (zero) value should only be used in cases where it has been identified that two or more goods items are packaged together but this was not declared correctly at first instance.

 **Technical Description**